Parliamentary committee sends condolences after deadly 'pens down' party attack in East London

-The parliamentary select committee on education, sciences and the creative industries said it was shocked to learn of the deaths that occurred in an attack at a “pens-down” party in East London.
+Parliament's select committee on education, sciences and the creative industries says it was shocked to learn of the deaths that occurred in an attack at a “pens-down” party in East London.

 “Two people were reported dead and seven others were injured on the weekend after what seems to be a deliberate attack on party revellers in Nompumelelo township, just outside East London.
 A group of local young men, suspected to be a gang, gatecrashed a 'pens-down' party and started attacking those at the tavern,” committee said.